chriscauley/chriscauley.github.com/_posts/2014-04-29-intro-to-programming-day-2.md

 # 3 - Hangman!

 And now, two days into the class, we finally have all to tools to write a somewhat interesting program.
 This is going to consist of two files, a library of functions we'll use and a program that uses those tools to play hangman.
-Let's start with the latter, a file we'll call `hangman.py`
+Let's start with the latter, a file we'll call `hangman.py`.

+{% highlight python %}
+{% include hangman.py %}
+{% endhighlight %}

+This imports from various functions from `utils.py`.

+{% highlight python %}
+{% include utils.py %}
+{% endhighlight %}

+Which uses a few very long but boring variables I moved to `var.py`.

+{% highlight python %}
+{% include var.py %}
+{% endhighlight %}